dot-sky/dashboard/README.md

 # Projects Dashboard

-Dashboard that showcases some of my projects, this was made with HTML and CSS Click on the projects to see the final implementation or to see the source code.
+Dashboard that showcases some of my projects, this was made with HTML and CSS Site is responsive for small screens this was achieven by using grid, flexbox and media queries.

+Click on projects images or icons to see the final implementation or to view the source code.

 ## See it live!